CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 #### What is the purpose and methods of a dictionary/map data structure?

-    A dictionary is an unordered collection of items.
-Dictionaries have a key/value pairs and items that can be indexed using the key.
-A key can be any immutable type; strings and numbers can always be keys.
-Tuples can be used as keys if they contain only strings, and numbers.
+    The dictionary is a mutable data type.
+Dictionaries are indexed by keys, which can be any immutable type.
+Strings and numbers can always be keys.
+Tuples can be used as keys if they contain only strings, numbers or tuples; if a tuple contains any mutable object either directly or indirectly, it cannot be used as a key.
+A dictionary is a set of key-value pairs, with the requirement that the keys are unique (within one dictionary).
 The main operations on a dictionary are storing a value with some key and extracting the value given the key.
-It is easier to look up the items you are looking for thanks to the keys.
+It is also possible to delete a key-value pair with the del statement.
+If you store a value using a key that is already in use, the old value associated with that key is forgotten.

+    Dictionary methods:

+    list(my_dict): Return a list of all the keys in the dictionary, in insertion order. sorted(my_dict): Return a list of all the keys in the dictionary, in a specified order. my_dict.clear(): Remove all the elements from the dictionary. my_dict.copy(): Return a copy of the dictionary. my_dict.get(k): Return the value of the specified key k. my_dict.keys(): Return a list containing the dictionary's keys. my_dict.values(): Return a list of all the values in the dictionary. my_dict.items(): Return a list containing a tuple for each key-value pair. my_dict.pop(k): Remove and return the element with the specified key k. my_dict.popitem(): Remove and return a tuple of the last inserted key-value pair. my_dict.setdefault(k, v): Return a value of the specified key k.
+If the key does not exist, insert the key with the specified value v. my_dict.update({k: v, k: v, ...}): Update the dictionary with the specified key-value pairs.
+If a key already extists, the old value associated with that key is forgotten. my_dict.fromkeys(x, y): Return a dictionary with the specified keys and values.
+Here, x could represent a list ['key1', 'key2', ...] of keys, y could represent an integer value 1.

 ### Algorithms